smorad/um_cisc_7404/02_bandits.typ

 ==
 *Question:* What does $bb(E)[cal(X)] = -4.95$ mean? #pause

-You should expect to lose 4.95 MOP each time you spin the bandit #pause
+Expect to lose 4.95 MOP on average each time you spin the bandit #pause

 We call the value after each spin the *reward* #pause